socialvibe/truex-ctv-google-ima-csai-ref-app/README.md

 In this project we exercise the integration with the Google Ad server via the [HTML5 Google IMA SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side) for client-side ad insertion.

+The bulk of the code represents a more or less canonical media app that breaks down as follows:
+* [index.html](./src/index.html), [main.js](./src/main.js): main application page and app logic, presenting "typical" landing content playback pages.
+* video controller classes, i.e. [simple-video-controller.js](./src/simple/simple-video-controller.js) and [videojs-controller.js](./src/videojs/videojs-controller.js): player controller for play/pause/seek support, and ad feed integration and ad playback.
+  * A key true[X] integration point is in the `startInterativeAd()` method, which decides when a true[X] ad is recognized in the ad feed, and thus to either display it or fallback to the regular ad videos in the ad break.
+* [interactive-ad.js](./src/components/interactive-ad.js): true[X] ad component, creates and starts the `TruexAdRenderer` instance to display the true[X] interactive ad.
+  * This is the main integration point to the true[X] SDK.
+  * When the true[X] ad completes, one either skips the ad break to resumne content playback (via `videoController.skipAdBreak()`) or fallback to playing the remaining ad videos in the ad break (via `videoController.resumeAdPlayback()`), depending on whether or not the user earned the the "interaction credit" within the true[X] ad.

 The main video is defined by the [video-streams.json](./src/data/video-streams.json) file.
 The ads are canned, and are defined in the [sample-ad-playlist.xml](./src/data/sample-ad-playlist.xml) file.
 In this sample application, a preroll and a midroll ad breaks are defined.

 Two versions are the app are demonstrated in this code base, a "simple" integration to the pure IMA SDK, integrating to our own HTML5 video element, with app specific video controls.
 This app's entry point is defined in the [simple.js](./src/simple/simple.js) file, with the core IMA SDK integration implemented in [simple-video-controller.js](./src/simple/simple-video-controller.js).
 The simple app version is hosted [here with the index.html entry point](https://ctv.truex.com/web/ref-app-IMA-CSAI/master/index.html).